Jaya-N/Explore-GITHUB/index.md

 # What is my priority today?

-1. Listen More
+1. Study Git Bash
-2. Write Notes
+2. Experiment

 # To do Later